mattlean/lean-js-app-starter/docs/faq.md

 #### Why do you still use webpack for Node.js projects?

-We do this to maintain consistency with all of the other projects, mainly with the Node.js projects using TypeScript, and we're avoiding some quirks Node.js has with ECMAScript modules and imports.
+We do this to maintain consistency with all of the other projects, mainly for the Node.js projects using TypeScript, and we're avoiding some quirks Node.js has with ECMAScript modules and imports.

 Although Node.js does have very good support for modern ECMAScript standards, some of the developer experience slightly varies from the standard experience offered by codebases that utilize TypeScript or webpack.
 For example, [Node.js requires file extensions in `import` declarations because of its stricter implementation of the ECMAScript 2015 specification](https://nodejs.org/api/esm.html#mandatory-file-extensions), whereas TypeScript and webpack have opted to handle imports with a more lenient approach that guesses file extensions similarly to CommonJS `require` function calls.
 Without webpack, we could rely on the `experimental-specifier-resolution` flag, but [Node.js recommends against this since it is planned to be removed](https://nodejs.org/dist/latest-v18.x/docs/api/esm.html#customizing-esm-specifier-resolution-algorithm).